-For information on any of the Outreach programs, or information on how you can get involved, please contact Jeff Bates at email@example.com.
+For information on any of the Outreach programs, or information on how you can get involved, please contact the office at firstname.lastname@example.org

 Outreach happens when a group of parishioners come together in support of community services around the San Diego area.
 St. John’s Outreach activities are many and varied and touch the people of the South Bay, the Diocese of San Diego and the world at large.
 Locally, we work closely with the South Bay Community Services (SBCS).
 On an ongoing basis, we support their Food Bank, their Domestic Violence Shelter (with blankets and other supplies), and its Preschool (craft supplies).
 St. John’s Church also runs an annual Thanksgiving and Christmas campaign on behalf of SBCS.
 St. John’s is a founding member of the Service and Justice Coalition, a Diocesan group of about 30 parishes that meet quarterly to discuss their various outreach programs.
 Members share ideas and may decide to join forces to work on a project together to increase its effectiveness.